 Owners of tech-equipped fleets will gain much more visibility over their operations.
 Managers can view the status of their vehicles and assets, often in real time, improving the chance of recovery if lost, damaged or stolen.

 Another option is Descartes’ MacroPoint, a cloud-based solution and global freight visibility platform for shippers, third-party logistics companies and brokers.
-This solution uses an automated load monitoring and tracking software to provide real-time load location visibility, pairing with any in-cab GPS device, mobile phone, or trailer/container tracking system.
+This solution uses an automated load monitoring and tracking software to provide real-time load location visibility, pairing with any in-cab GPS/ELD device, cell phone, or trailer/container tracking system.
 Macropoint frees drivers and shippers of checking in with dispatchers and shippers.